datacommonsorg/website/tools/nl/nl_metadata/README.md

 **Common Flags:**

-*   `--generateAltSentences`: (Optional) If present, the script will call the Gemini API to generate alternative sentences.
 *   `--useBigQuery`: (Optional) Pull all StatVars from the BigQuery `datcom-store.dc_kg_latest.StatisticalVariable` table.
 If omitted, it processes a smaller, curated list of StatVars used for NL search.
 This input can be found in `tools/nl/embeddings/input/base/sheets_svs.csv`.
 *   `--maxStatVars=<NUMBER>`: (Optional) Limits the number of StatVars to process.
 Useful for quick tests.
 *   `--useGCS`: (Optional) Saves the output files to/reads input files from the GCS bucket `gs://metadata_for_vertexai_search` instead of the local filesystem.